DhiaOmri/DhiaOMRI/README.md

 Hi there, my name is Dhia, I am excited to share with you a bit about myself and my experience as a software engineer and Front-End-Web developer.

-- 🔭 My goal is to develop scalable, maintainable and user-friendly web applications that provide a seamless user experience
+- 🔭 My goal is to develop scalable, maintainable and user-friendly web applications that<br/> provide a seamless user experience
 - 🌱 I am constantly learning and experimenting new technologies and frameworks to find the best solutions to the problems at hand.